chrishale/JQuery-ShuffleText-Plugin/README.md

 How to use it ?
 -------------------------

-To use **jQuery Shuffle Text** you need to target the content you want to shuffle and set the output content as the argument.
+To use **jQuery Shuffle Text** you need to target the content you want to shuffle and pass the output content to the function.